dotnet/docs/docs/core/tutorials/netcore-hosting.md

 [!code-cpp[CoreClrHost#4](../../../samples/core/hosting/HostWithCoreClrHost/SampleHost.cpp#4)]

-### Step 5 - Call managed code
+### Step 5 - Run managed code!

 With the runtime started and an AppDomain initialized, we're ready to call managed code.
 This can be done a couple different ways.
-In the sample code linked to this tutorial, I use the `coreclr_create_delegate` function to create a delegate to a static managed method.
+The sample code linked to this tutorial uses the `coreclr_create_delegate` function to create a delegate to a static managed method.
 This API takes the assembly name, namespace-qualified type name, and method name as inputs and returns a delegate that can be used to invoke the method.

 [!code-cpp[CoreClrHost#5](../../../samples/core/hosting/HostWithCoreClrHost/SampleHost.cpp#5)]

-In this sample, `managedDelegate` can then be called to run the `ManagedWorker.DoWork` managed method.
+In this sample, the host can now call `managedDelegate` to run the `ManagedWorker.DoWork` method.

 Alternatively, the `coreclr_execute_assembly` function can be used to launch a managed executable.
 This API takes an assembly path and arrray of arguments as input parameters.
 It loads the assembly at that path and invokes its main method.